RuedigerMoeller/fast-serialization/README.md

 ### History

 **newer releases are documented at releases section here.
-Below historic history kept for the records**
+Below old history kept for the records**

 *V 1.37* (26-Feb-2014)